-Not more than 45 percent of the open space shall consist of open water, wetlands and slopes greater than 25 percent.
-1505.00 Dimensional Requirements 1505.01 Density.
+1504.03 Not more than 45 percent of the open space shall consist of open water, wetlands and slopes greater than 25 percent.

+1505.00 Dimensional Requirements

+- 1505.01 Density.
 The maximum density of an Open Space Development shall be the same as for a conventional development in the Residential-Agricultural District.
-An Open Space Development shall have no more lots than can be created using conventional development on the same land.
-1505.02 Frontage.
-80 feet minimum per lot.
-1505.03 Setbacks.
+An Open Space Development shall have no more lots than can be created using conventional development on the same land. - 1505.02 Frontage.
+80 feet minimum per lot. - 1505.03 Setbacks.
 15 foot setback from the front, rear, and side per lot, measured from the property lines.
-The subdivision perimeter will contain a 50-foot setback where no structure shall be built.
-1505.04 Lot Size.
+The subdivision perimeter will contain a 50-foot setback where no structure shall be built. - Site Perimeter Buffer.
+Each development must be situated within a permanently protected undeveloped site perimeter buffer, identified on the site plan, not less than 50 feet wide or a value as deemed necessary by the Planning Board on all boundaries of the original parcel except for access to connecting roads, which, unless it is already wooded and satisfactory to the Planning Board, must be planted and landscaped so as to provide a visual barrier between the development and adjacent properties.
+The Planning Board may require additional buffer width where unique circumstances of an abutting use or property warrant.
+The site perimeter buffer shall not count towards the required minimum protected open space. - 1505.05 Lot Size.
 Each building lot shall have a minimum of 1 acre, excluding wetlands.
 Only one dwelling unit shall be permitted per individual building lot, except as provided in Section 2000.00, Accessory Dwelling Units.
-A two family structure shall require two times the minimum land area.
-1505.05 Development Tract Size.
+A two family structure shall require two times the minimum land area. - 1505.06 Development Tract Size.
 An Open Space Development tract shall have a minimum of 20 acres.

-1506.00 Open Space Ownership and Management 1506.01 The open space shall be conveyed to a homeowners association, whose membership includes all the owners of lots or units contained in the tract.
-Where the Planning Board feels that it is in the best interests of the Town, this land may be conveyed to the Town (subject to the approval of voters at Town Meeting), or shall be permanently protected in other suitable ways which would ensure the continued use of the land for intended purposes and proper maintenance of the land.
-1506.02 The developer shall be responsible for the formation of the homeowners association of which the developer or owner shall be a member until a majority of the lots of record are sold.
-1506.03 The homeowners association shall be structured so as to provide that the membership and obligation of unit purchasers in the homeowners association will be automatic upon the conveyance of title or lease of dwelling units.
-1506.04 Open Space Development land which counts towards the minimum open space requirements or towards the minimum lot size cannot be put in current use.
-1507.00 Procedures 1507.01 All Open Space Developments, as is the case with conventional developments, shall go through the subdivision review process and meet the review criteria as outlined in the subdivision regulations.
-1508.00 Other Provisions 1508.01 All Open Space Developments must also meet the requirements listed in other articles of this Zoning Ordinance, except those which are superseded in this article.
+1506.00 Open Space Ownership and Management

+- 1506.01 The open space shall be conveyed to a homeowners association, whose membership includes all the owners of lots or units contained in the tract.
+Where the Planning Board feels that it is in the best interests of the Town, this land may be conveyed to the Town (subject to the approval of voters at Town Meeting), or shall be permanently protected in other suitable ways which would ensure the continued use of the land for intended purposes and proper maintenance of the land. - The developer shall be responsible for the formation of the homeowners association of which the developer or owner shall be a member until a majority of the lots of record are sold. - 1506.03 The homeowners association shall be structured so as to provide that the membership and obligation of unit purchasers in the homeowners association will be automatic upon the conveyance of title or lease of dwelling units. - 1506.04 Open Space Development land which counts towards the minimum open space requirements or towards the minimum lot size cannot be put in current use.